Website Manager

 f).
 A monster man may be used as a punter but cannot advance the ball by run or pass.
 NOTE: If a monster man tries to advance the ball without punting, ball is dead at that spot.

-8. Linebackers and/or defensive backs who come to the line of scrimmage between the defensive tackles in the A Division and AA Division must line down.
+h.)
+Linebackers and/or defensive backs who come to the line of scrimmage between the defensive tackles in the Peewee Division, A Division, and AA Division must line down.
 Penalty, 5 yards first time, 15 yard unsportsmanlike thereafter.
 This rule does not apply in AAA Division.
-AAA Division Linebackers and/or defensive backs who come to tine of scrimmage do not have to line down.
+AAA Division Linebackers and/or defensive backs who come to line of scrimmage do not have to line down.

 1. Official weigh-in, classification and team rosters will be determined at the Jamboree.
 All League teams must participate in the Jamboree.